The Grand Canyon is one of the sites that preserves the Great Unconformity. Image: Saad Chaudhry on Unsplash

+Scientists can reconstruct incredible details about bygone eras in Earth’s history using fossils, rocks, and other clues preserved in its crust.
+But sometimes, the absence of geological records is just as telling as their presence.
 The Great Unconformity, a missing chunk of time that appears in rocks across the world, is the ultimate example of this phenomenon.
 This giant lapse in Earth’s memory exceeds one billion years in some places, resulting in 550 million-year-old rocks sitting atop ancient layers that date back 1.7 billion years, with no trace of the many lost epochs in between.

 Previous studies on this massive gap in time have found evidence of tectonic erosion at sites such as Pikes Peak, Colorado, and the Ozark Plateau in Missouri, which were near Rodinia’s active fault lines 700 million years ago.
 In their study, McDannell’s team widened the scope from these regions to include rocks from East Lake Athabasca in Saskatchewan, Canada, and the Minnesota River Valley, both of which were far from any tectonic activity during this ancient era.

-“Imagine taking the very middle of the U.S. today, and then just eroding kilometers of that in the span of a geologically short period of, let's say, 60 to 100 million years,” said Keller, who led a study published in 2019 that also supported a glacial origin for the Unconformity.
+The team analyzed published thermochronology data from these diverse regions and discovered signs of synchronous rock cooling that is associated with glacial erosion.
+While tectonic activity could have contributed to the Great Unconformity in certain areas, McDannell and his colleagues concluded that glaciation is the only process that could have bulldozed miles of geological strata away in so many different regions.“Imagine taking the very middle of the U.S. today, and then just eroding kilometers of that in the span of a geologically short period of, let's say, 60 to 100 million years,” said Keller, who led a study published in 2019 that also supported a glacial origin for the Unconformity.
 “That's not normally what happens.
 If those kinds of erosion rates were normal, we would have no crust that was older than a few hundred million years.”